librenms/librenms/doc/Developing/Validating-Code.md

 `apt install php-mbstring php-xml php-curl php-zip`

+You'll also need `pip3` installed on your machine to install the dependencies:

+`apt install python3-pip`

 Once composer is installed you can now run the code validation script:

 `./lnms dev:check`